To Be awake is To be Alive.

 A recurring theme in Walden is Thoreau’s appreciation for the clarity of morning and being awake in the physical but also intellectual, poetic, and divine sense.
 He sought “to wake my neighbors up” metaphorically with his experiment in living simply.
 A staunch abolitionist, Thoreau also recounts being arrested during a visit to the village and put in jail overnight for refusing to pay a poll tax that he felt indirectly supported the Mexican-American War and expansion of slavery—an experience that led to his Essay on Civil Disobedience that would later influence Mahatma Gandhi and Rev. Dr. Martin Luther King, Jr.

-Signs of America's alarming slide into a dangerous tyranny were alluded to in Project 2025 and have since been enacted on a dizzying and disastrous scale that some have likened to fascism.
-Two key targets have been DEI and so-called "woke ideology."
+In recent years, signs of America’s democratic backsliding—outlined in documents like Project 2025 have taken on new urgency as policies are enacted at a rapid pace.
+Two central targets of this shift have been DEI and so-called "woke ideology."
 Yet only in an opposite world would “woke”—a term rooted in awareness, justice, and vigilance—become a justification for rolling back decades of progress in civil rights and erasing a more inclusive and full account of our nation’s history.

 It begs the question: What exactly is the alternative they seek?
 A people asleep to injustice, inequality, corruption, and basic decency?
-An uninformed, intolerant republic that no longer cares about the Constitution, all of its citizens, or our most cherished democratic institutions?
+An uninformed republic that no longer cares about constitutional principles, pluralism, and democratic norms?

-We aim to set the record straight with a comprehensive Resources page, campaign updates, and an ongoing social media presence.
+We aim to set the record straight through a growing Resources page, campaign updates, and an ongoing public presence.
+We invite you to join us in staying alert, informed, and engaged in the shared work of sustaining a democratic society.

 THEY WANT YOU ASLEEP